The Hackensaw Boys: Charismo (2016)

-In January of 2018, the band saw the exit of Ferd Moyse and Brian Gorby, to focus on family and other musical projects.
+In January 2018, the band saw the exit of Ferd Moyse and Brian Gorby, to focus on family and other musical projects.
 Face to face with the possibility and fear of having to hang it all up, David recruited long-time friend and former band-mate from a previous project, Beau Dodson for charismo, drums/percussion and vocals.
 Chris Stevens, who had sat in on bass for Hackensaw in the past, was brought on full time, adding bass to the line-up once again after a stint without.
 To round out the new line-up, Chris recommended his astonishingly talent band-mate and pal Caleb Powers for fiddle and vocals.
-In December of 2018 the reformed team entered the studio to record a five song EP, due to be released in the spring of 2019.
+In December 2018 the reformed team entered the studio to record a five song EP, due to be released in the spring of 2019.

 Charismo (the instrument)

 A distinctive aspect of the Hackensaw live-performance experience is the percussion instrument known as a "charismo".
 Invented and played by former band member Justin "Salvage" Neuhardt, who also performed on spoons and the musical saw, it is described as "a home-made tin can contraption."
 As founder Sickmen remembers it:

 Calvin James Pynn of The Tartan (Radford University) states "Neuhardt's charismo" is the "most notable" of the group's instruments:

 In an interview with Scott Simon of NPR, Neuhardt himself explains how it came to be:

 Brian Gorby, Neuhardt's friend and former bandmate in the percussion-heavy jam-band Humble Sacrifice, has carried on the charismo's tradition in the Hackensaw Boys as their touring percussionist.
 With funk influences, Gorby uses the charismo to bring a rambunctious flair to the band's old-time style.